 - facilitating an offsite session with your team, in which the findings of the interviews can be shared the issues discussed;

-- offering 360º executive coaching to one or more leaders or key team members who may be major contributors to the organizational issues
+- offering Coaching to one or more leaders or key team members who may be major contributors to the organizational issues

 Other responses may be tailored to your specific circumstances.